 Portfolio¶

-- Asset weighting enables you to fine-tune the influence of individual assets or strategies within your portfolio, providing enhanced control over the overall portfolio's performance.
-The key advantage: these weights aren't limited to just returns—they are consistently applied across all time series and metrics, including orders, cash flows, and more.
-This holistic approach ensures that every aspect of your portfolio is precisely aligned.
+- Asset weighting lets you fine-tune the influence of individual assets or strategies within your portfolio, giving you enhanced control over your portfolio's overall performance.
+The key benefit is that these weights are not limited to returns—they are consistently applied to all time series and metrics, including orders, cash flows, and more.
+This comprehensive approach ensures that every aspect of your portfolio stays precisely aligned.

 Maximize Sharpe of a random portfolio